usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

    * Integrate accessibility, feedback loops, and iterative delivery
    * Make informed procurement decisions aligned with modern acquisition practices
    * Practice collaborative planning in a simulated multi-role environment (e.g., tech, user, CO)
-* **Expected Outcomes:** Learners will be able to apply human-centered design and agile principles to collaboratively design a government digital service that addresses the specific needs of a target user group.
+* **Expected Outcomes:** Learners will be able to apply human-centered design and Agile principles to collaboratively design a government digital service that addresses the specific needs of a target user group.
 * **Materials needed:**
   * Breakout rooms for small groups (3-5 people)
   * Whiteboard & markers or digital sharing interface